 Supervisors, in consultation with Human Resources staff, have the authority to regulate workplace behavior of Academic and University staff, and the Provost may regulate faculty, as long as there is a work-related reason for doing so.
+The Title IX Coordinator may also issue a no contact directive for any employee.
 No contact directives are typically issued in a letter to the recipient.
 UW-Madison may issue no contact directives to employees when appropriate circumstances arise.
 Circumstances under which a no contact directive may be issued include, but are not limited to, pending disciplinary investigations.
 A no contact directive may limit an employee's contact with another employee, a student, or other member of the University community or limit an employee's contact with a work location for a length of time determined by the employee's supervisor or the Provost.
-The following types of contact may be prohibited by a no contact directive: face-to-face/in-person, telephone, e-mail, text message, social networking sites, written communication, video and other electronic communication, and contact through third parties.
-Violation of a no-contact directive issued by UW-Madison may result in disciplinary action.
-Employees may challenge a no contact directive by using the grievance process for their employment category.
+The following types of contact may be prohibited by a no contact directive: face-to-face/inperson, telephone, e-mail, text message, social networking sites, written communication, video and other electronic communication, and contact through third parties.
+Violation of a no-contact directive issued by UW-Madison may result in disciplinary action up to and including dismissal.
+Employees may have the ability to challenge a no contact directive by using the grievance process for their employment category.